Constructions and performance of hyperbolic and semi-hyperbolic Floquet codes: Floquet codes

 We can also implement (semi-)hyperbolic Floquet codes using a modular architecture~\cite{monroe2014large}, in which long-range links connect small modules of qubits.
 Examples of qubit platforms that could support modular architectures include ions~\cite{monroe2014large,stephenson2020high,pino2021demonstration}, atoms~\cite{reiserer2015cavity, bluvstein2022quantum} or superconducting qubits~\cite{sahu2022quantum,tu2022high,delaney2022superconducting,Zhu2020waveguide,Imany2022quantum}.
 We break up the Floquet code into small modules, where each module supports planar Euclidean connectivity and long-range two-qubit Pauli measurements are used to connect different modules.
 For a hyperbolic Floquet code, variable length connections can be used to embed a small region of the lattice into each module~\cite{kollar2019hyperbolic}.
-For a semi-hyperbolic Floquet code, local regions of the code have identical connectivity to a honeycomb code; hence, each module can consist of a small hexagonal lattice of qubits obtained from fine-graining the neighbourhood of one vertex of the seed tiling $\mathcal{T}$ that the semi-hyperbolic Floquet code $\mathcal{F}(\mathcal{T}_l)$ was derived from (right of \Cref{fig:bilayer_and_modular}).
+For a semi-hyperbolic Floquet code, local regions of the code have identical connectivity to a honeycomb code; hence, each module can consist of a small hexagonal lattice of qubits obtained from fine-graining the neighbourhood of one vertex of the seed tiling $\mathcal{T}$ that the semi-hyperbolic Floquet code $\mathcal{F}(\mathcal{T}_l)$ was derived from (see \Cref{fig:modular}).
 By connecting these modules using long-range two-qubit measurements, we can implement the connectivity required for the tiling of the closed hyperbolic surface.
+We note that additional connectivity might be necessary to implement logical gates and move logical qubits into and out of storage (e.g.~using lattice surgery~\cite{breuckmann2017semihyperbolic}), but we leave this research problem to future work.